Nowcasting vs Forecasting

 Why You Should Avoid Answering Questions with Questions in Tech Teams?

-In tech environments, clear and direct communication is crucial.
+In tech environments, clean and direct communication is crucial.
 Answering a question with another question can create confusion, slow down decision-making, and reduce trust among team members.
 Here is why it matters: Clarity Matters: When a teammate or manager asks about a bug, a timeline, or a technical decision, responding with a question can leave […]

 Read more.